Lucy Aslan is a 30-something mum of two with a love for analysing research and finding out the truth behind old wives' tales.

 My husband Dexter is amazing in many ways, but his top attribute is that he’s a pilot.
 It’s a well-kept secret, but being married to an aviator has numerous benefits far beyond the most obvious advantage, that they can fly a plane.
 Of course, it’s very nice that they have the ability to transport you up and down the country, leaving whenever you want and never hitting traffic, but this isn’t so useful when you don’t have your own aircraft.

-The advantages that I’m in fact referring to are the skills, qualities and capabilities that all pilots must cultivate in themselves whilst on their way to becoming flying proficient.
+The advantages that I’m in fact referring to are the skills, qualities and capabilities that all pilots must cultivate in themselves whilst on their way to becoming flying proficiently.
 Because after a while, the focused and accurate ‘pilot mentality’ that they adopt in the skies sets in to their core and becomes intrinsic to their very being.
 And this makes them pretty awesome people to have around.
 I’ll give you some examples:

 1. They don’t lose things

 My husband Dexter hasn’t lost or misplaced any of his personal possessions in the last 15 years.
-To me this is an accomplishment of simply baffling proportions, as I seem to lose my keys and phone on an hourly basis.
+To me, this is an accomplishment of simply baffling proportions, as I seem to lose my keys and phone on an hourly basis.
 Most other people I know (the non-pilot ones) suffer the same as me, frequently putting things down but not remembering where.

 This annoying and time-consuming habit simply doesn’t happen to pilots.
-They don’t wander around in a day-dream before ‘coming to’ and realising they’ve lost their bag.
-Any more than they fly along in a day-dream before suddenly realising they’ve lost 500 feet.
+They don’t wander around in a daydream before ‘coming to’ and realising they’ve lost their bag.
+Any more than they fly along in a daydream before suddenly realising they’ve lost 500 feet.
 The only time you’ll find an aviator ‘on auto-pilot’ is when they actually are on auto-pilot.

 2. They check, check, check

-Another reason that aviators don’t lose things is because they live their lives with a pilot checklist continuously looping round in their brain.
+Another reason that aviators don’t lose things is that they live their lives with a pilot checklist continuously looping round in their brain.
 Flight controls?
 Check.
 Radio?
 Check.
 Phone, keys and wallet?
 Check.
 So, even when they do put something down, it’s only ever a few seconds before that item is safely accounted for again.

 Now, I realise that walking around with a pilot checklist for a brain, instead of the capability for abstract thought, might sound a little boring.
 But when this quality exists in your partner, it’s actually pretty darn useful, particularly when it comes to keeping things safe.
 When you score tickets of a lifetime to your dream concert, festival or Olympics final, and the tickets arrive a whole year before the event, there's no doubt at all that you won't lose those tickets and you'll definitely attend.